webspinner/lookout.github.com/_posts/2014-02-19-move-rows-from-mysql-to-hadoop-with-pipefish.md

 - C
 ---

 Have you ever wanted to send your MySQL query results directly to a file in [HDFS](http://hadoop.apache.org/docs/stable1/hdfs_design.html)?
-Well, now you can!
+Well, now you can with [Pipefish](https://github.com/lookout/pipefish).

 Why does this exist?
 --------------------